Water use rising faster than world population

 What is required, Jenkinson said, is integrated water resource management that takes into account who needs what kind of water, as well as where and how to use it most efficiently.

-"Water is going to quickly become a limiting factor in our lifetimes," said Ralph Eberts, executive vice president of Black & Veatch, a $2.3 billion (1.4 billion pound) engineering business that designs water systems and operates in more than 100 countries.
+"Water is going to quickly become a limiting factor in our lifetimes," said Ralph Eberts, executive vice president of Black & Veatch, a $2.3 billion engineering business that designs water systems and operates in more than 100 countries.

 He said he sees a "reprioritization" of resources to address the water challenges posed by changing climate and growing urbanization.